icons8/lunacy-docs/docs/release-notes/lunacy-3.6.md

 - the height of text calculates properly now
 - default Boolean operations in combined shapes fixed in sketch files
 - after group member resized it was dropped out of its group
-- typeface was reset after select text object
+- the typeface was reset after select text object
 - fixed preview image aspect radio when saving to sketch
 - performance improvements
 - art-board grid tuned